OFE Has Been Featured in Australia’s Number One Industry Publication Prime Mover Magazine

 Feedback was overwhelmingly positive from the operators who were asked to assess the vehicles during the test period.
 Of note, the comfort and noticeable difference in the fast-shifting, more effortless TraXon automated transmission according to John.

 “From our driver feedback, the quietness of the truck is certainly noticeable, and the DAF driver coaching system is really helpful,” says John.
-“It assists and alerts the driver to change their driver habits if there is capacity to operate more efficiently.
+“It assists and alerts the driver to change their driver habits if there is the capacity to operate more efficiently.
 We’re really interested to see how that performs going forward.”

 To invigorate down speeding of the engine, an improved turbocharger in addition to a new EGR system has been incorporated with a new vehicle control unit for dedicated driveline integration.
 The design of the cooling system and the transmission, according to John, are all part of a compelling value-for-money proposition DAF offered as a premier commercial vehicle.